yvaishalirao/whatraworkshop/README.md

 ## FORKING A REPO
  Makes a copy of **someone else’s repository** on GitHub under your account.This is your version of the project.
  > For a simple analogy: if a friend has a toy, forking is like getting your own copy of that toy to play with at home.
 Cloning is like borrowing it and bringing it to your house to play with.
- - 1.On the top right corner of the repository page, you’ll see a button that says "Fork."
+ - On the top right corner of the repository page, you’ll see a button that says "Fork."
 Click it.
- - 2.GitHub will now create a copy of that repository in your own GitHub account.
+ - GitHub will now create a copy of that repository in your own GitHub account.
- - 3.You can add a description and click **Creating fork**
+ - You can add a description and click **Creating fork**

 ## CHANGING THE README.md FILE
 - Go to the readme.md file and make necessary cnazges as per the instruction